AI Briefs

 Did you know?

-High unemployment rate of 32.39% poses a significant risk to the economy
+High unemployment rate of 32.39% poses a significant risk to social stability and economic growth.

 SENUpdated today